Get a free quote 877-850-1231

 Open Trailer Auto Transport

 If you’re price-conscious and want to get a car delivered from a dealer efficiently, this is likely your best bet.
-Curious about costs?
 Explore Sherpa’s car shipping cost guide for detailed estimates based on mileage, vehicle type, and service level.

 Enclosed Trailer Auto Transport

-Need extra protection for a high-end or classic car?
-Enclosed trailer transport offers your vehicle a private, covered space that shields it from the elements.
+If you require extra protection for a high-end or classic car, enclosed trailer transport offers your vehicle a private, covered space that shields it from the elements.
 This is the preferred option for exotic cars, collector vehicles, or brand-new luxury models.
 While it’s more expensive, enclosed transport ensures a pristine arrival.

 If you’re spending a premium on the car itself, it may be worth investing in this extra layer of protection.
 When a professional auto transporter is involved, it’s important to verify they’re licensed and insured and have a USDOT Number.